Professor Emerita of Archaeology and Classical Studies

 Co-director of the joint BU/IUO (Istituto Universitario Orientale di Napoli) project at Aksum, Ethiopia, 1993-2002.
 We excavated a number of sites, including a large elite residence and cemetery on Bieta Giyorgis Hill to the northwest of Aksum, dating to the late 1st millennium BC and 1st millennium AD.
 We are now working on compiling and editing the publication of the excavations.
-I am also co-director (with Rodolfo Fattovich) of excavations at the Middle Kingdom port of Wadi Gawasis, on the Red Sea in Egypt.
+I was also co-director (with Rodolfo Fattovich) of excavations at the Middle Kingdom port of Wadi Gawasis, on the Red Sea in Egypt (2001-2011).

 2001 Some remarks on the processes of state formation in Egypt and Ethiopia.
 Co-author: R. Fattovich.
 In Africa and Afrcans in Antiquity, E. Yamauchi, ed., pp. 276-290.
 East Lansing: Michigan State University Press